 Monaco Process service, also known as "service of process,” is the procedure employed to give appropriate notice of initial legal action to another party (such as a defendant), court, or administrative body in an effort to exercise jurisdiction over that person to enable that person to respond to the proceeding before the court, body, or other tribunals.
-Notice is furnished by delivering a set of court documents (called "process") to the person to be served; process service is performed by a process server.
+Notice is furnished by delivering a set of court documents (called "process") to the person to be served; a process server performs Monaco process service.

 Monaco PROCESS SERVERs

 Monaco process servers serve civil and commercial matters pursuant to the Hague Service Convention, a multilateral treaty adopted in Hague, Netherlands, on November 15, 1965, by member states of the Hague Conference on Private International Law.
 It came into existence to give litigants a reliable and efficient means of serving the documents on parties living, operating, or based in another country.
 The convention's provisions apply to the service of process in civil and commercial matters but not criminal matters.
 Also, the Convention shall not apply if the address of the person to be served with the document is not known.

 METHOD OF SERVICE AND TRANSLATION REQUIREMENTS

 The Central Authority of the State addressed shall itself serve the document or shall arrange to have it served by an appropriate agency, either:

 - by a method prescribed by its internal law for the service of documents in domestic actions upon persons who are within its territory, or

 - by a particular method requested by the applicant unless such a method is incompatible with the law of the State addressed.

 Subject to subparagraph (b), the document may be served by delivery to an addressee who accepts it voluntarily.
 If the document is to be served under the Central Authority, the document must be written in, or translated into, the official language or one of the official languages of Monaco.

 TIMELINE FOR EXECUTION